casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### Research Goals / Question

-**The project was based on the following research question:**  *How to effectively generate monophonic, aka. single note, music melodies that is able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts.*

 Thus, the project entails the implementation and evaluation of a neural network for a sequence modelling task in the context of music generation.

-The research goals are to explore, evaluate and compare different

-(?)

-methods using sequence based machine learning and Artificial Intelligence for creative sequence generation in the field of musical melodies.

-(Franklin, 2006) - RNN useful in music gen.
+IT was basedbased on the following research question:

+*How to effectively music melodies that are able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts.*

 IT 1: Examine the effectivenss of a training LSTM RNN  on a general musical dataset of 11 133 musical examples.

 IT 2: Examine effeciveness of training LSTM RNN first on a larger general music dataset of ( ) (2.1), then on a smaller selection of context specific music examples (2.2)

-(IT 3: Examine using Q-learning based on general musical rules to improve the musical melodies generated. )

-(IT 4: Examine RL approaches to making the RNN learn the style of a human musician it plays along with)

 ## Artificial Intelligence Research Context

-As with text and visual art generation, music generation falls within the space of computational creativity.

-In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Russel & Norvig, 2016).
+As with text and visual art generation, music generation falls within the space of computational creativity (Eck & Schmidhuber, 2002; Franklin, 2009)   In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Russel & Norvig, 2016).
 It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
 However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582).
 Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017 ).

-"Music is an interesting test-bed for sequence generation, in that musical compositions adhere to a relatively well-defined set of structural rules.
-Any beginning music student learns that groups of notes belong to keys, chords follow progressions, and songs have consistent structures made up of musical phrases."
-(Jaques et. al., 2017).
-(Online)

-"The music theory rules implemented for the model are only a first attempt, and could easily be improved by someone with musical training."
-(Jaques et. al., 2017).
-(Online) -  Improve music theory rule?

-Music generated my artificial intelligence    (AIVA, ;(game music)).

-- Ref. on call for application of domain knowledge

 ## Application Context